sempr-tk/sempr/README.md

 # Semantic Environment Mapping, Processing and Reasoning (SEMPR)
 ## Status
-As the development of SEMPR just started recently, please do not expect a fully featured system.
-We are working on it. :)
+SEMPR is still under heavy development, so please expect things to change (and break). :)

 ## Installation